Workplace Bullying? Contact a Central New Jersey Lawyer

 Bullying and Discrimination

 Federal law protects employees from discrimination based on race, age, gender, sexual orientation, national origin and disability.
 New Jersey’s Law Against Discrimination (LAD) takes these protections even further to include employees in same-sex relationships and transgender employees.
-These groups that are protected under state and federal laws are known as “protected classes.”
-If you are a member of one of these protected classes and the bullying is directed at you because of this, you may have a discrimination claim against your employer.
+These groups are known as “protected classes.”
+If you are a member of one of these protected classes and the bullying is directed at you, you may have a discrimination claim against your employer.

 But, what if you fall outside one of the protected classes?
 You still have options.
 Your employer has an obligation to prevent and prohibit employee bullying and harassment.
 In situations where it threatens your safety, we may be able to pursue a claim under the relevant safety regulations such as Occupational Safety and Health Administration (OSHA) standards.
 In some cases, we have helped clients seek workers’ compensation for the emotional and physical harm caused by bullying.
 We will explore every available avenue to help you obtain a safe and comfortable work environment, free from harassment and hostility.